Have you been investigated and told there is no medical explanation for your symptoms?

 When I first read this paper I was tearful.
 I could not understand how nearly 50 years later this is not widely known.
 I could visualise patients I had seen in the past whom fitted this category however due to my lack of knowledge I had missed the opportunity to explore if their breathing was impacting their symptoms.
 I want to change this.
 From working as a breathing practitioner I have seen how the body changes when breathing efficiency is improved.
 I do not believe improving breathing efficiency is a cure all however I firmly believe providing a basic efficient foundation of life (breathing) provides the opportunity for every cell, tissue, organ and system in the body to work efficiently.
 If you are curious to learn what conditions, signs, symptoms and medication increase the likelihood of inefficient breathing click here.

-I understand Dr Lum's paper received criticism as not every individual who is over-breathing had reduced carbon dioxide levels in the blood.
+I understand Dr Lum's paper received criticism as not every individual who is over-breathing had reduced carbon dioxide levels in the blood; also, this was one group of 270 patients; the response to treatment may not be generalisable to all patients with these symptoms.
 As a GP & breathing practitioner I am unable to measure the blood carbon dioxide level however I work with carbon dioxide tolerance which is more practical.
 Click here to understand carbon dioxide tolerance.
 In my clinical experience I have seen consistently when an individual improves their carbon dioxide tolerance the individual's natural unconscious breathing slows down and their sleep, exercise tolerance and stress resilience improves.
 See the feedback from those who have taken part in my programmes on the testimonial page and at the bottom of the menopause and webinar page.

 However carbon dioxide tolerance is only one aspect of functional (efficient) breathing.
-Breathing efficiently involves breathing in and out of the nose whilst awake, moving and asleep in addition to the three dimensions of breathing:
+Breathing efficiently involves breathing in and out of the nose whilst resting, moving and sleeping in addition to the three dimensions of breathing:

-• Breathing in and out of the nose during wakefulness, sleep and movement
+Breathing in and out of the nose whilst resting, moving and sleeping

-At the beginning of my deep dive into breathing during coil fittings I suggested different ways of breathing in the hope of providing relaxation and pain relief to my patients.
+At the beginning of my deep dive into breathing during Intra Uterine Device (IUD) procedures I suggested different ways of breathing in the hope of providing relaxation and pain relief to my patients.
 I initially started suggesting breathing using their diaphragm at 6 breaths per minute (4 second inhale and 6 second inhale) and this is what I observed:

-These experiences combined with my breathing practitioner training opened my eyes to the importance of nasal breathing (24 hours a day 7 days a week) and carbon dioxide tolerance.
+These experiences combined with my breathing practitioner training opened my eyes to the importance of 24-hour nasal breathing and carbon dioxide tolerance.
 When I teach individuals to breathe efficiently I generally start with nasal breathing and carbon dioxide tolerance.
-Carbon dioxide is what drives the next breath (primary driver to breathe) therefore as carbon dioxide tolerance improves the individual breathes slower (psychophysiological dimension) and has time to naturally breath lower before the drive for the next breath arrives (biomechanical dimension).
+Carbon dioxide is what drives the next breath (primary driver to breathe) therefore as carbon dioxide tolerance improves the individual breathes slower (psychophysiological dimension) and has time to naturally breath lower using the diaphragm (biomechanical dimension) before the drive for the next breath arrives.
 In some individuals with severe carbon dioxide intolerance their drive to take the next breath arrives before they have had a chance to fully exhale.
 A very distressing symptom and can lead to air trapping in the chest.

 * these patients have given me permission to discuss this information anonymously